SModelS/smodels/docs/manual/source/SModelSTools.rst

 Running this will print the status flag and a message with potential warnings and error messages.

+.. note:: In SModelS versions prior to 1.2, the SLHA file checker also
+          checked for the existence of displaced vertices or heavy charged particles in the input file.
+Since the inclusion of HSCP signatures in SModelS, these checks are no longer done by the SLHA file checker.
+          However, if the input model contains a considerable fraction of cross-section going into displaced vertex signatures, a warning is issued on the screen when running SModelS.

 .. _databaseBrowser:

 Database Browser